 Do you have a picture in your mind of what retirement will look like for you?
 For example, do you plan to travel extensively, dine at the best restaurants, spend time with children and grandchildren (and spoil the grandkids), tour the country in a motorhome, buy a yacht or sailboat, or join a country club?
 If so, you may need considerably more than $1 million to support this kind of lifestyle.

-On the other hand, if you envision a simpler and more frugal retirement lifestyle, $1 million might be plenty of money for you to retire on and still leave a generous inheritance for your heirs.
+On the other hand, if you envision a simpler and more frugal retirement lifestyle, or you are one of the lucky few who has a robust retirement pension, $1 million might be plenty of money for you to retire on and still leave a generous inheritance for your heirs.

 Calculate It: Are You Saving Enough to Retire Comfortably?

-2. Your rate of return on retirement funds.
+2. Your risk tolerance and rate of return.

 When entering retirement, many people adjust their asset allocation to a less risky mix of stocks, bonds and cash equivalents.
 While boosting safety and reducing volatility, this generally comes with an expectation of lower rates of return throughout retirement.

 Finding the right balance between risk and return could potentially stretch a $1 million retirement nest egg significantly further if that money was invested more aggressively throughout retirement.
 But this could also subject your retirement funds to higher risk of loss, which might jeopardize your retirement financial security.

 Managing the risk-reward tradeoff is something that each individual and couple must seriously consider.
 It might be smart to discuss this with a financial advisor.